-In collaboration with faculty and administrators, the Office of Institutional Research has developed a campus plan for general education at IUPUC.
+In collaboration with faculty and administrators, the Office of Institutional Research and Effectiveness has developed a campus plan for general education at IUPUC.
 The plan defines common baccalaureate competencies for all IUPUC students, regardless of their degree program.
 It also identifies the university's plan to meet Indiana's statewide transferable general education core, a system designed to maximize flexibility for students transferring from one university campus or academic program to another.

 General Education Core 30

 The 30-hour statewide transferable general education core does not add to, subtract from, or change any requirements for a specific major.
 As a student, you will work closely with your academic advisor to determine the relationship, if any, between requirements for the core and requirements for your specific major.